justArale/recipe-book-app/README.md

 This project is a recipe book web application built with React.
 It allows users to browse and view detailed information about each recipe.
 If logged in they can add, edit, and delete there own recipes.
 The application features user authentication and uses context for state management.

+**New Feature (15.02.2025):** The application now allows users to customize the background color of the recipe pages.
+The color is controlled through a query parameter (color) in the URL, providing a more persistent experience across page loads or when sharing links.

 ## Table of Contents

 - [Features](#features)